evertton/grunt-mrdoc/README.md

-# grunt-doxx
+# grunt-mrdoc

-Doxx grunt plugin automatically generates the documentation for your project.
+Mr. Doc grunt plugin automatically generates the documentation for your project.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`